Pet-proofing made easy

 - Check that all windows have screens that are secure and in good condition.

-- Place mothballs in a location where they cannot be reached.
+- Place pet safe mothballs like these in a location where they cannot be reached.
 If there are cats, keep the mothballs in a container.

 - Use containers or jewelry boxes to store jewelry or hairpins.